yukikitayama/docker/swarm.md

 to a service and `/run/secrets/<secret-name>` to use the secret values.

 To remove secrets, use `docker service update --secret-rm`, but it redeploys containers.

+## Network port

+In Swarm mode, the following ports need to be open to traffic to and from each Docker host participating on an overlay network

+- **TCP port 2377** for cluster management communications
+- **TCP and UDP port 7946** for communication among nodes
+- **UDP port 4789** for overlay network traffic.